-Great ports on this cruise.. by jcbrown40547176Verified Review / Sail Date: / Traveled As: Family (older children)
+For a NEW Ship...just OK by ladybreez1Verified Review / Sail Date: / Traveled As: Family (older children)

-Amazing by jordymVerified Review / Sail Date: / Traveled As: Family (young children)
+Eastern Carribean Cruise by madelinemeyerVerified Review / Sail Date: / Traveled As: Couple

-Pretty Good Experience by weringoVerified Review / Sail Date: / Traveled As: Large Group
+Vacation Time by NorrisRayVerified Review / Sail Date: / Traveled As: Large Group